Slow Cooker Chicken and Cheese Enchiladas with Red Sauce

 This slow cooker meal is perfect on its own, but if you feel like adding a side dish, go for some cilantro lime rice, refried beans, or even some cornbread!
 If you want something fresh, and avocado salad really brightens things up!

-Deconstructed Slow Cooker Chicken Enchilada Quesidillia FAQs
+Deconstructed Slow Cooker Chicken Enchilada Quesadilla FAQs

 If you want to make the enchilada filling beforehand, go for it!
 Store in a sealed container and refrigerate until you’re ready to cook.
 The tortillas will soften and can get soggy the longer they sit, so I recommend cooking them right before serving.